Przejdź do treści głównej

 5. 5.
 Sum all delayed features: That's your annual opportunity cost

 In practice, opportunity cost often exceeds direct maintenance costs.
-Especially for companies in fast-growing markets—where first-mover advantage is critical.
+This is especially true for companies in fast-growing markets where being first to ship matters.

 Legacy applications run 3-5x less efficiently than modern cloud-native architectures.
-You pay for inefficient code in cloud bills every month.
-In context of Azure cost optimization, modernization often delivers the biggest savings.
+You're paying for inefficient code in your cloud bill every month.
+In my experience with Azure cost optimization, modernization consistently delivers the biggest savings.

-Real Example: .NET Framework Monolith → .NET 8 Microservices
+Real example: .NET Framework monolith to .NET 8 microservices

 Legacy Stack (Current State)